mitranim/espo/docs/html/partials/classes.md

 ## Classes

 Espo's "classes" are defined using classic prototypal techniques and **don't follow** the ES2015 spec.
-They can be called without `new` and methods are enumerable.
+They can be called without `new`, methods are enumerable and instance-bound.
 In addition, they use [`isImplementation`](#-isimplementation-iface-value-) rather than `instanceof` for the constructor self-check, making them usable as mixins for multiple inheritance.
 They're subclassable in ES2015.